-If this initial configuration does not meet your local requirements, use the setup tool to change the configurations as you need.
-The setup tool IPSetup can be found in the CD delivered with KVM Switch (KVM-0831/1631 & KCM-0831/1631).
-User can also download the setup tool from website at www.level1.com Follow the procedures described below for using setup tool IPSetup.
+If this initial configuration does not meet your local requirements, use the setup tool to change the configurations to your needs.
+The setup tool IPSetup can be found on the CD ROM delivered with this package.
+You can follow the procedures described below.